tjjarvinen/HKQM.jl/docs/src/guide.md

 st = SlaterDeterminant([ψ, (1u"bohr^-1"*x)*ψ])
 ```

-Slater determinat is an array of orbitals represented by quantum states
+Slater determinant is an array of orbitals represented by quantum states

 ```@example guide
 length(st)